 Texas law also states that you can’t recover compensation if you are found more than 50 percent at fault.
 A seasoned attorney like ours at Pines & Goldenzweig, PLLC, can help protect you from unfounded accusations of fault.

-Proving Driver Distraction Caused a Crash
+How Do You Prove Driver Distraction Caused a Crash?

 Distracted driving claims are separate from any criminal penalties a distracted driver may face.
 That means that even if the other driver was convicted of distracted driving charges, you and your lawyer would need to prove that their distracted driving directly contributed to your injuries to recover compensation.